mithra0612/mithra0612/README.md

-- Hi, I'm Madhumithra, first year undergraduate student from the department of Computer Science and Engineering.
+- Hi, I'm Madhumithra, second year undergraduate student from the department of Computer Science and Engineering.
 - I am keen on learning and working on fullstack projects.
 - Reach out to me via linkedin - www.linkedin.com/in/madhumithra-m if you wanna work on some projects with me :)